Fall Classes Begin Monday, Sept. 25

 - If you are planning to add a class, you must email the instructor to request an Add Code.
 (Walk-in adds are not allowed.)
-See below for the steps to add a class.
+See below for more about adding classes.

-- Be sure to check the class listings and click the title of each course to read the footnotes for each class you are taking – or any class you are considering – to learn whether the class will have regularly scheduled meeting times and whether it will be taught on campus or online – or as a hybrid class that includes both on-campus and online instruction.
+- Check the class listings and click on the course titles to read the footnotes for each class you are taking – or any class you are considering – to learn whether the class will have regularly scheduled meeting times and whether it will be taught on campus or online – or as a hybrid class that includes both on-campus and online instruction.

-- Check the Academic Calendar for important dates and deadlines to drop classes, receive a W or request Pass/No Pass.
+- Review the Academic Calendar for important dates and deadlines.

 Find more information below, including

 - Parking fees and information